-Title Date Pages Notes Information Security: SEC Needs to Improve Controls over Financial Systems and Data April 17, 2014 25 Although the SEC had implemented and made progress in strengthening information security controls, weaknesses limited their effectiveness in protecting the confidentiality, integrity, and availability of a key financial system.
-Until SEC mitigates control deficiencies and strengthens the implementation of its security program, its financial information and systems may be exposed to unauthorized disclosure, modification, use, and disruption.
-These weaknesses, considered collectively, contributed to GAO's determination that SEC had a significant deficiency in internal control over financial reporting for FY2013.
-IRS Needs to Address Control Weaknesses That Place Financial and Taxpayer Data at Risk April 8, 2014 29 Until the IRS takes additional steps to (1) more effectively implement its testing and monitoring capabilities, (2) ensure that policies and procedures are updated, and (3) address unresolved and newly identified control deficiencies, its financial and taxpayer data will remain vulnerable to inappropriate and undetected use, modification, or disclosure.
-These deficiencies, including shortcomings in the information security program, were the basis of our determination that IRS had a significant deficiency in its internal control over its financial reporting systems for FY2013.
-Federal Agencies Need to Enhance Responses to Data Breaches April 2, 2014 19 Major federal agencies continue to face challenges in fully implementing all components of an agency-wide information security program, which is essential for securing agency systems and the information they contain- including personally identifiable information (PII).
+Title Date Pages Notes Information Security: SEC Needs to Improve Controls over Financial Systems and Data April 17, 2014 25 Although the U.S. Securities and Exchange Commission (SEC) had implemented and made progress in strengthening information security controls, weaknesses limited the effectiveness of these controls in protecting the confidentiality, integrity, and availability of a key financial system.
+Until the SEC mitigates control deficiencies and strengthens the implementation of its security program, its financial information and systems may be exposed to unauthorized disclosure, modification, use, and disruption.
+These weaknesses, considered collectively, contributed to GAO's determination that the SEC had a significant deficiency in internal control over financial reporting for FY2013.
+IRS Needs to Address Control Weaknesses That Place Financial and Taxpayer Data at Risk April 8, 2014 29 Until the Internal Revenue Service (IRS) takes additional steps to (1) more effectively implement its testing and monitoring capabilities, (2) ensure that policies and procedures are updated, and (3) address unresolved and newly identified control deficiencies, its financial and taxpayer data will remain vulnerable to inappropriate and undetected use, modification, or disclosure.
+These deficiencies, including shortcomings in the information security program, indicate that IRS had a significant deficiency in its internal control over its financial reporting systems for FY2013.
+Federal Agencies Need to Enhance Responses to Data Breaches April 2, 2014 19 Major federal agencies continue to face challenges in fully implementing all components of agency-wide information security programs, which are essential for securing agency systems and the information they contain-including personally identifiable information (PII).
 Critical Infrastructure Protection: More Comprehensive Planning Would Enhance the Cybersecurity of Public Safety Entities' Emerging Technology January 27, 2013 41 GAO was asked to review federal coordination with state and local governments regarding cybersecurity at public safety entities.
 The objective was to determine the extent to which federal agencies coordinated with state and local governments regarding cybersecurity efforts at emergency operations centers, public safety answering points, and first responder organizations involved in handling 911 emergency calls.
-To do so, GAO analyzed relevant plans and reports and interviewed officials at (1) five agencies that were identified based on their roles and responsibilities established in federal law, policy, and plans and (2) selected industry associations and state and local governments.
+To do so, GAO analyzed relevant plans and reports and interviewed officials at five agencies that were identified based on their roles and responsibilities established in federal law, policy, and plans as well as at selected industry associations and state and local governments.